 Employers required to withhold federal income taxes must deduct and withhold Massachusetts state income taxes from wages of residents and nonresidents each pay period based on tables or the percentage method provided by the Department of Revenue.
+Tax must be withheld from residents’ wages for services performed either in or outside Massachusetts and from nonresidents’ wages for services performed in the state.

 Taxes must, in most cases, be withheld on wages as defined by federal law, including supplemental wages such as bonuses and commissions.
 Changes to the federal Internal Revenue Code are automatically adopted by Massachusetts.
 Thus, compensation that is subject to federal withholding is, in most cases, also subject to state withholding.